Mundoo Island Station is an operating cattle & sheep station and allows small groups of campers onto Mundoo & Ewe Islands.

 Activities that can be enjoyed whilst camping on Mundoo Island Station include: fishing, kayaking, boating, swimming in the Coorong, bird watching, coastal walks, cycling, watching the sun set and relaxing!

 A tour of Mundoo Island Station can be arranged if time permits (costs apply - see our tour information tab on our website).

-Kayaks are available for hire and must be booked in advance.
+Kayaks and stand-up paddle boards are available for hire and must be booked in advance.